nemanjam/nextjs-prisma-boilerplate/docs/tests.md

 - app is not running so `NODE_ENV=test` probably? api integration `test`, Cypress `production`
 - basically you just need test database
-- cant run dev and test concurently node_modules are shared, so use same port
+- cant run dev and test concurrently node_modules are shared, so use same port
 - volumes so you just rebuild app and not container, Dockerfile CMD too
 - PrismaClient singleton for seed [stackoverflow](https://stackoverflow.com/a/57455542/4383275)
 - separate yarn script for integration tests because unit tests dont need database